 Many, many reports of Fury vs. Joshua ‘being in talks’ to fight were bandied around.
 Some media personnel has since been accused of running before they can walk.

-Elaborating on Arum initially informing WBN there was no Fury vs. Joshua talks happening whatsoever, the Top Rank boss has now decided to explain the ongoing situation completely.
+Elaborating on Arum initially informing WBN that no Fury vs. Joshua talks was happening.
+The Top Rank boss has now decided to explain the ongoing situation thoroughly.

-One thing is for certain that Joshua’s promoter Eddie Hearn and Fury’s UK handler Frank Warren are all pulling together as three mega-fights hang in the balance.
+One thing is sure: Joshua’s promoter Eddie Hearn and Fury’s UK handler Frank Warren are all pulling together as three mega-fights hang in the balance.

 Arum outlined how things stand in what is a complicated climate.

-“We are ALL saying the same thing, Eddie, Frank, and myself,” Arum exclusively told World Boxing News.
+“We are all saying the same thing, Eddie, Frank, and myself,” Arum told World Boxing News exclusively.
 “Everybody is saying the same thing.

 “There’s been no negotiations whatsoever on Fury vs. Joshua fight.